nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

 *Thread Radio Coexistence*
    This PTA interface is compatible with the 3-wire PTA interface defined in the *Thread Radio Coexistence recommendations* document available to Thread Group members.
-   It is also compatible with any IEEE 802.15.4 protocol (including Thread), with |BLE|, and with other radio protocols.
+   It is also compatible with any IEEE 802.15.4 protocol (including Thread).

 Configuration
 *************